JiaxuLou/JiaxuLou.github.io/_pages/about.md

 *These are some of my treasured anime merchandise.*
 ![](/images/about_1.jpg)<br>

+I wanted to combine my obsession for Japanese anime with my academic interest: Psychology.
+This is how I established the Animation Therapy Program.

 ***
 ### Animation Therapy Program (ATP)
 I founded the Animation Therapy Program (ATP) to use animation as a creative medium for raising mental health awareness and fostering emotional healing.
 Inspired by the way animated films often reflect deep psychological themes, I wanted to create a platform where students could analyze stories, connect them with real-life struggles, and explore healthier ways of expressing themselves.
 Today, ATP has **over 80 participants**, and our work proves that animation can foster empathy, spark dialogue on mental health, and bring healing through creativity.